seng438-winter-2022/seng438-a4-LAREINA-JO/Assignment4-ReportTemplate.md

 # A discussion on the effect of equivalent mutants on mutation score accuracy

+Equivalent mutants are functionally identical to the original class although syntactically different.
+Their exsitence does not mean that there are some functionalities of classes that we have not tested.
+The way to detect the equivalent mutants is to check if the mutant does the same functionality as the original class does.
+The comparison statement can easily generate the equivalent mutants.
+For example, "!=" can generate mutants of "less or equal" and "greater or equal".
+"Return true" can be replaced by "return -1".

+Benefits: Equivalent mutants cannot simulate bugs.
+Finding the equivalent mutants can make us focus more on the non-equivalent mutants which are significant to help us find the errors and bugs.

+Disavantages:They will decrease the accuracy of mutation score because there might be a lot of equivalent mutants generated.

 # A discussion of what could have been done to improve the mutation score of the test suites

+DataUtilityTest:

+In the original test file, the test cases had 92% mutation coverage.
+According to the pitest report, the mutants that were not killed by the test cases were equivalent mutants except two mutants.
+These two mutants are both "removed call to org/jfree/chart/util/ParamChecks::nullNotPermitted", which are unacceptable.
+They mean that the null parameters are not tested in our previous test cases.
+Therefore, adding two new test cases: testNullValue2DcalculateRowTotal() and testNullKeyedValueGetCumulativePercentages() can help kill those two mutants.
+Since the rest mutants were equivalent mutants and could not be killed, the mutant score will remain 92%.

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

+Advantages: Mutant testing can help us detect more bugs and error from the code.
+Plus, it can help us increase the coverage of our tests.
+After mutant testing, we can get a more stable and realiable system.

+Disavantages: Using mutant testing takes a lot of time and CPU of our computers.
+Some mutants are too complex for us to find a bug.

 # Explain your SELENUIM test case design process